runemadsen/runemadsen-2012/writings/printing-code/lecture-typography.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/CreativeCodes86_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/CreativeCodes86.jpg" />

+John Maeda describes this project by Peter Cho as "unique for marrying extremely simple numerical form with true elegance in craft".
+Each letter is generated with only 2 arcs, and the entire typeface is derived from twenty-six groups of only ten numbers.
+The project is from 1997.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/CreativeCodes93_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/CreativeCodes93.jpg" />

+Another project from the Aesthetics and Computation Group at MIT.
+It's called "Robotic Arm as Typeface", and that's exactly what it is.
+A typeface made up of a single, moving robotic arm.
+The project is from 2001.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/GenerativeGes73_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/GenerativeGes73.jpg" />

+This is a showcase of final projects from a class on generative typography.
+[Read more on the class website](http://generative-typografie.de/).

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/GenerativeGes77_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/GenerativeGes77.jpg" />

+Combining evolution and typography.
+"Growing Data" from 2008.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/GenerativeGes113_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/typography/GenerativeGes113.jpg" />